codecooperative/2019-fellowship/resources/class-0/README.md

 ![](images/glitch2.png)

 4. This is your new Glitch project!
-Take some time to read the README.md file.
+Take some time to read the `README.md` file.
-	* You'll see README files often - a README is a plain text file that explains how an application works and how to interact with it.
+	* You'll see `README` files often - a `README` is a plain text file that explains how an application works and how to interact with it.
 It's a source of documentation for an app.

 ![](images/glitch3.png)

-5. Select the "index.html" file and DELETE EVERYTHING in it
+5. Select the `index.html` file and DELETE EVERYTHING in it

 ![](images/glitch4.png)